vishvanath45/vishvanath45.github.io/README.md

 This I have seen in life—those who are overcautious about themselves fall into dangers at every step; those who are afraid of losing honour and respect, get only disgrace; and those who are always afraid of loss, always lose.

 _Contact_-
 Currently, I am doing Internship at [Precog, IIITD](http://precog.iiitd.edu.in/), you can find in their lab.

-Otherwise, you can find in mostly in my room at NITDGP.
+Otherwise, you can find me mostly in my room at NITDGP.

 You can contact me, recommend me a book to read or a song to listen @ visitdutt[a@t]gmail[dot]com